sphaero/appie2/README.md

 for the directory.

 `parse_path()` parses markdown, plain html, and images.
-It will parse them through jinja2 and finally copies to the '_site' dir.
+It will parse them through jinja2 and finally copies to the `_site` dir.
 All meta data and params are passed to jinja2.
-If it can't match a file to parse it will just copy it to the '_site' dir.
+If it can't match a file to parse it will just copy it to the `_site` dir.

 In `parse_path()` you will also notice a plugin being called.
 A plugin is a python file `plugins.py` in which you can add your own code in case